HelloSpoon/HelloSpoon-OpenCM-Library/README.md

 If you are not a CM9 IDE user we recommend you to download HelloSpoon IDE!
 It includes HelloSpoon library and a few examples to help you to understand how HelloSpoon works.

-We are improving HelloSpoon IDE with new examples and methods.
+We are improving HelloSpoon IDE with new examples and methods (the ones added in this library).

 Windows version: http://t.co/GWCj6vvjI9 (Tested on Windows 7)